 We may earn affiliate commissions for the recommended products.
 Learn more.

 If you’re looking into getting a password manager, you’ll likely have heard of Keeper and KeePass.
-Keeper is one of our favorite password managers, thanks to its incredible security and useful features.
-But, like many password managers, you have to pay to sign up.
-By contrast, KeePass is a free service that promises to protect your passwords while making them easy for you to access.
+Keeper is one of our top-rated password managers thanks to its strong security, wide range of features, and ease of use, while KeePass is a free, open-source alternative that focuses on giving users full control over their password database.

 Keeper vs KeePass – an overview